Table of Contents

 Tags Note

-If the tag is empty with no posts, it will not be visible.
-Add the tag to any post, and it will appear.
+If a tag has no posts, it will not be visible.
+Add the tag to any post and it will appear.

 Show List of Pages Instead of Tags